-Dust off those old quad skates hidden deep in storage because roller skating is back!
-Rolling around in vintage roller skates and in-line skates is a popular recreational activity in summer, whether you’re a newbie or want to show off your old-school moves to your kids.
-Check out our list of the best spots to participate in this resurgent craze with our Guide to Roller Skating In Toronto and the GTA.
+Whether you’ve got in-line rollerblades from the 90’s or quad skates from the 70’s, dust off those old wheels because roller skating is back!
+Rolling around at parks, roller rinks and special events is a popular recreational activity in summer, whether you’re a newbie or want to show off your old-school moves to your kids.
+Check out our list of the best spots to participate in this resurgent craze with our Guide to Roller Skating In Toronto and the GTA…

 Outdoor Roller Skating

 Roller skating is welcome at skateboard parks around town – check out our list here!
-As well, outdoor rinks, parks and pathways, and skateparks have become informal meeting places, with DJs and dance parties on weekends.
-Everyone is welcome to join or watch the festivities.
+As well, outdoor rinks, parks and pathways, and skateparks have become informal meeting places where everyone is welcome to join the festivities.
 Note: There is no monitoring for safety or social distancing in these areas.
 You can join a social media group such as Roller Skate Toronto on Facebook to keep up with the latest happenings.

 Toronto